 3.10.100 Corrections, cancellations and refunds; procedures.

 In addition to any corrections, cancellations, or refunds ordered upon the granting of an exemption under Section 3.10.090, the director may order any assessment or charge levied under this chapter on any particular parcel of real property to be corrected, canceled, or refunded if such assessment or charge was imposed in error and the nature of the error could not have been reasonably ascertained by the county or by the property owner prior to the action of the board on the report imposing the assessment or charge.
 Application for correction, cancellation or refund under this section shall be made in writing by the property owner to the clerk of the board no later than three months after the date of the real property tax bill which shows the assessment, or three months from the date of the imposition of the charge.
-The decision of the director may be appealed to the board in accordance with the procedures of Chapter 2.88, except the provisions of subsection (B) of Section 2.88.050 shall not be applicable.
+The decision of the director shall be final.

 SECTION 15.
 Section 3.12.070 (Corrections, cancellations and refunds; procedures) of Chapter 3.12 (Assessments—County Service Area No. 4) of the Napa County Code is hereby amended to read in full as follows: